axtk/groundstate/README.md

 [Live demo](https://codesandbox.io/p/sandbox/trcg3p?file=%2Fsrc%2FPlusButton.jsx)

-With these few edits (React Context + `Store` + `useStore()`), we transformed the local state to the shared state.
+With these few edits (React Context + `Store` + `useStore()`), we transformed the local state into the full-fledged shared state.
 Whenever the counter is incremented by clicking `PlusButton`, the `Display` component gets notified and updated with the new counter value.
 Note that the interaction with the state remains intact.

 The example above shows the essential parts of the Groundstate's shared state setup.
 The `Store` class serves as a container for the shared state value (`new Store(0)` in the code block above) that provides a way to access and modify this value, while the `useStore()` hook unpacks the shared state value and subscribes the component to its updates (with an option to [fine-tune](#responsiveness-to-store-updates) this subscription).